388 King George Rd, Brantford, ON, N3T 5L8

 Now you have removed any physical reminder of you as the previous owner, you now need to remove yourself psychologically as the previous owner in order to value it accurately.

-We all get emotionally attached to our cars, which can colour our opinion of its condition and value.
+We all get emotionally attached to our cars, which can color our opinion of their condition and value.
 Removing yourself from the equation makes it much easier to set a realistic value and accept a realistic offer.

 When you sell your car to a dealership, most of the work will be done in the dealership.
 We want a quick deal as much as you so will do everything we can to make the offer and get it signed and sealed quickly.